OpenFn/women-for-women/README.md

  SFTP adaptor and Salesforce adaptor

 ### Administrator Notes
 1. This integration automates a complex donor duplicate-check flow before upserting Salesforce `Contacts`.
-Please see [this diagram XYZ] for a summary of the logic flow.
+Please see [this diagram: CG <> Salesforce Contact Integration Flow] https://lucid.app/lucidchart/4d0b44a8-3299-431f-84b5-4b00bc713cd7/edit?beaconFlowId=BD5CBE391A037FF2&page=yw0MswWCJIR2#  for a summary of the WfWI CG Contacts Duplicate Checking & Sync Logic.

-2. We assume that Committed Giving will name the CSV files with the following keywords: `
+2. We assume that Committed Giving will name the CSV files with the following keywords: ` `wfwi donors'
+      'wfwi card master'
+      'wfwi direct debits'
+      'wfwi transactions - cards'
+      'wfwi transactions - dd'
+      'wfwi custom cc fields'
+      'wfwi custom dd fields'

+ 3. New campaign codes will be added directly in Salesforce.

+ 4. All donations prior to 01/01/2020 should be logged in Salesforce already.

 # Bamboo <> HR Integration
 ## 1. Solution Overview